EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Names

-ZIOs are verbs while ZLayers are nouns.
-A ZLayer is a service that provides the *result* of a ZIO (not the ZIO).
-The ZIO is the Effect that constructs your instance.
+An Effect is something that produces an action, so we name ZIOs with verbs.
-The ZLayer is the structure that ensures an instance is provided to your application where needed.
+The ZLayer is the structure that provides an instance to your application.
-To provide something to your application so it can run, you provide "a thing", a noun (a ZLayer).
+This instance is a thing.
+Thus, the net effect of the name of a ZLayer should be a noun.
+We say "net effect" here because, inside the companion object, we typically use an adjective for the method that produces the ZLayer.
+However, the name of the companion object *together* with the adjective still produces a noun.

-Here, `make` is a verb describing the act of creation:
+Here, `makeX` is a verb describing the act of creation:

 ```scala 3 mdoc:silent
 import zio.*